Are you ready to attend the milonga? The answer might surprise you.

 You might be ready for the milonga if you know the basics of milonga etiquette and if some of the following apply to you:

-- You do regular practice outside of class, whether it’s alone or with a partner (be honest re: the word REGULAR).
+• You practice sometimes outside of class, whether it’s alone or with a partner.

-- You see the milonga as a place to have fun with what you’ve learned, rather than a place to show what you have learned.
+• You see the milonga as time to have fun with what you’ve learned, rather than a place to show what you have learned.

-If a milonga is a tango dance party, you’ll at least enjoy the “party” aspect, regardless of what happens on the dance floor.
-You’re more likely to come back for more and allow your community to get to know you.
-You’ll be relaxed in the embrace, and this always feels better to an experienced partner than the opposite.
+A milonga is literally a tango dance gathering, so try to enjoy the “gathering” aspect, regardless of what happens on the dance floor.
+You’ll to come back for more and allow your community to get to know you.
+You’ll learn to relax into the embrace, which always feels better to an experienced partner.

-If a couple of the following feel familiar:
+If a couple of these mindsets feel familiar:

-- You think your teachers or advanced dancers must dance with you so that you can have fun,
+• You think your teacher or advanced dancers must dance with you so that you can have fun,

-- People in class keep telling you to relax your arms or that your embrace feels hard or that your embrace hurts them,
+• Your teacher or your fellow students keep telling you to relax your arms or that your embrace feels tense,

 You might not be ready to go to the milonga.

-To beginners: Only you can decide when you are ready to attend a milonga.
-But I wouldn’t leave it too long and let your first milonga become this “big deal” that you have to be prepared for.
+Only you can decide when you are ready to attend a milonga.
+But I wouldn’t leave it too long and let your first milonga become this “big deal” that you must prepare a lot for.
 It’s just a social gathering with dancing in middle!
+Jump in when you’re ready.

 And let’s be honest: a small tango community needs you as much as you need them.

-Each quarter, we offer a Milonga Primera (“first milonga”) for our beginner students.
+Occasionally, here at Siempre Tango Ottawa, we offer a “First Milonga” or a “similar event “First Práctica” for our beginner students.
 The evening includes a Q&A about milonga etiquette and then dancing, with teachers to guide them.
 It’s a way to celebrate the hard work of our beginner students, and it’s the event that I wished I could’ve attended when I was just starting out.

 But even if your school or community doesn’t offer a beginner-friendly event, don’t despair.